montekaka/hwplaces/README.md

         ```

-    * Add the provided image and json data files to your `db/` directory.
+    * Add the provided image, json data, and seeds.rb files to your `db/` directory.

     * Add the `spec/*.rb` files provided with the bootstrap fileset to a
     corresponding  `spec/` directory within your `places` application.